Local Authority: East Ayrshire Council

 An amended planning application (Further Environmental Information or FEI) for Lethans was submitted to the Scottish Government’s Energy Consents and Deployment Unit (ECDU) on 25 July 2016 and permission was granted on 23 March 2018.

 The FEI reduced the number of turbines proposed from 26 in the original application to 22.
 Since the planning application was first submitted in March 2015, Banks Renewables has been listening to East Ayrshire Council, the statutory consultees and local residents to understand what the key concerns were in regards to the wind farm.
 Consequently, five of the most visually prevalent ridge line turbines were removed and one new turbine inserted in a less visually-intrusive part of the site to reduce the landscape and visual impact.

-The amended application will be considered by the local planning authority, East Ayrshire Council, in due course and if this is recommended for approval it will be considered by the ECDU by summer 2017.
-The project, if granted planning permission, will generate significant local economic benefits.
+The amended application was considered by the local planning authority, East Ayrshire Council and was recommended for approval and was then subsequently granted approval by the ECDU in March 2018.
+The project could now generate significant local economic benefits.
 The Lethans project has good local community backing, having attracted over 400 letters of support during the consultation period after the application was submitted in March 2015.

 Banks Renewables is well known for developing partnership schemes that provide nearby communities with a real stake in their local wind farm.
 Such partnerships are always specifically tailored to local circumstances, as identified by local people.
 Lethans will be no different.
 We are working with the local communities around Lethans to develop the partnership scheme that local people want.